 The 5580 and SW5580 support most commercially available acceleration, velocity, and proximity sensors, including the provision of any necessary sensor power.
-A single +24Vdc connection powers the device, its 4-20mA output(s), and its connected sensor(s) -including the -24Vdc power required by proximity transducers

-CH 1 CH 2 14.56 mA 10.00 mA 1.32 6 g (pk) impacts and the constant current required by IEPE accelerometers and piezo-velocity sensors.
+A single +24Vdc connection powers the device, its 4-20mA output(s), and its connected sensor(s) - including the -24Vdc power required by proximity transducers and the constant current required by IEPE accelerometers and piezovelocity sensors.

+CH 1 14.56 mA 70.00 mV

+1.32 6

+g (pk) impacts

-Integral 4-line, Dual-Channel OLED Display The device's backlit OLED display ensures that readings are available locally rather than only at the HMI for the PLC, DCS, or other controller.
+Integral 4-line, Dual-Channel OLED Display

+The device's backlit OLED display ensures that readings are available locally rather than only at the HMI for the PLC, DCS, or other controller.
 Both channels are displayed continuously and simultaneously to include the channel number, the 4-20mA output value, the measured value, and the associated engineering units.